CADmium-Co/CADmium/README.md

+[!CAUTION]
+This repo is inactive.
+No PRs or issues will be accepted.

 # CADmium

 This project aims to create a new CAD program from scratch.
 It is small, it runs in a web browser, and the source code is available for free here on Github.